5 Things To Do If You Were Hurt on a Cruise

 When you purchase your cruise ticket, you are entering into a ticket contract with the cruise line.
 This ticket contract will contain details pertinent to how, when, and where you must present injury claims or other disputes to the cruise line.
 Unfortunately, many passengers are not provided a copy of the contract, increasing the likelihood for them to miss the statute of limitations and be unaware of the forum selection clause.
 Hiring the right cruise injury attorney is crucial to properly filing your case.

-At the Flanagan Personal Injury and Wrongful Death Law Firm, we specialize in handling cruise injury cases and are well-versed in maritime law.
+At Flanagan Personal Injury & Wrongful Death Law Firm, P.A., we specialize in handling cruise injury cases and are well-versed in maritime law.
 With experience handling cases against seven major cruise lines, Michael T. Flanagan has the knowledge and the skills necessary to aggressively represent your case against the major cruise lines in federal court.